ADAM DUSTAN

 Hypotheses

-• Adding friction by interacting with the accordions, tabs, or groupings caused customers to pause and evaluate the choices more so than when presented with a straight list
+• Adding intentional friction by interacting with the accordions, tabs, or groupings caused customers to pause and evaluate the choices more than when presented with a straight list

 • Social proof seemed reassuring to the customer